Not quite a review.

 Where are the level titles ):

 Infravision... hmm.
 I think I agree with ACKS on this one, that infravision for PCs is mostly trouble because it circumvents torch logistics right out the gate.
 It also makes the dwarf vs fighter contest even better for the dwarf, what with the saves and the fairly low XP-to-level bump.
-I guess fighter's domain game is better, in that they can build a stronghold at any time while the dwarf has to wait until 9th, and the domainy rules say that a peasant family yields 10gp/year in taxes (with no expenses!
-Wow!), and the dwarf can only hire dwarven mercenaries (not so bad since there are no market limits, but no heavy cav for you).
+I guess fighter's domain game is better, in that they can build a stronghold at any time while the dwarf has to wait until 9th, and the domainy rules say that a peasant family yields 10gp/year in taxes (which is... terrible, compared to ACKS), and the dwarf can only hire dwarven mercenaries (not so bad since there are no market limits, but no heavy cav for you).
 Still, rough for the fighter at low levels.

 Elf prime reqs are weird, Str 16+ and Int 13+ to get +10%.